Top 10 Wedding Photography and Videography Questions Answered

 What's better, film or digital?

 Although some purists may never stray from film, digital photography has more or less caught up in terms of image quality.
 Those with a trained eye may be able to spot a print taken with a digital camera from one shot with film (some say film captures more true-to-life colors), but the differences are not dramatic.
-One plus for digital is that it's easier to make copies of your photos, and you can quickly archive all your digital prints on a disc.
+One plus for digital is it's easier to make copies of your photos, and you can quickly archive all your digital prints on a disc.

 Forget every cliché you've heard about videographers hauling around tons of clunky equipment—new advances in technology over the last few years have made wedding videography less obtrusive than ever.
 Small cameras that shoot great in low light and tiny wireless microphones mean videographers can take a fly-on-the-wall approach.
 In fact, more couples are hiring videographers to accompany them to their destination wedding because of the smaller size of their equipment.
-You can expect both your photographer and your videographer to use some extra lighting, especially if your ceremony space is dim or your reception takes place at night.
+You can expect both your photographer and videographer to use some extra lighting, especially if your ceremony space is dim or your reception takes place at night.

 Should we make a must-shoot list?